Mitigating risks from malicious AI sidebar extensions

 Users make decisions that technical controls miss.
 Train them on these points:

-- Never paste random command lines from an assistant into a shell without inspection.
+• Never paste random command lines from an assistant into a shell without checking them first.

-Run short, scenario-based drills.
-Give one example of a malicious output and show the safe alternative steps.
+Run short scenario-based drills.
+Give one example of malicious output and show the safe alternative steps.

 Monitoring and incident response